Cleansing Programs Destroy Muscle and Keep Fat

-TRUTH: "Rotting matter" doesn't "build up" in the colon.
+TRUTH: "Rotting matter" doesn't "build-up" in the colon.
 Let me repeat that.
 Your colon does not get "coated" with a buildup of feces that should occasionally be washed out.
-Anyone who who tells you that is LYING or ignorant of basic anotomical facts.
+Anyone who tells you that is LYING or ignorant of basic anatomical facts.
 Ask any gastroenterologist.
 (That's a doctor who studies disorders affecting the stomach, intestines, and associated organs.)

 LIE #3: Taking a 3-7 day cleanse is a great way to jump-start a weight loss program.